Martin Fitzmaurice: BDO career

 Fitzmaurice was a chalker at the 1986 Embassy World Final, the first time the tournament had been held at the Lakeside Country Club.
 He was later the caller/referee and one of his biggest moments came in 1990 when Paul Lim became the first player to achieve a perfect nine-dart finish in the World Championships, the only nine-dart finish achieved at the BDO World Championship.

 Fitzmaurice fulfilled the role as Master of Ceremonies at BDO tournaments for many years - introducing the players onto the stage with his catchphrase, "Let's play darts!"
 Fitzmaurice also served as Master of Ceremonies for the celebrity darts tournament Showbiz Darts where he tweaked his catchphrase to "Let's play Showbiz Darts".

 He was also synonymous with the British Darts Organisation and made several disparaging comments about the Professional Darts Corporation.
 Asked in 2004 by the BBC web site whether he took any interest in the PDC World Championship he said, "None at all.
 There's a lot of politics that goes on, and a lot of black propaganda.
 All we want to do is make our system the best possible for a player."

 Racism controversy

-On 7 April 2013 Fitzmaurice made numerous racist and homophobic jokes whilst MC at the BDO British Internationals at Glenrothes, Scotland.
-On 9 April the BDO announced: "The British Darts Organisation apologises unreservedly for the fact that racially offensive comments were made by MC Martin Fitzmaurice at the BDO British Internationals in Scotland on Sunday, April 7th and streamed over the internet.
+In 2013 Fitzmaurice made racist and homophobic jokes whilst hosting at the BDO British Internationals at Glenrothes, Scotland.
+Whilst on stage, Fitzmaurice said, "A lot of wogs about these days.
+Take care of yourselves ladies.
+TEE HEE!
+Also, I bet that Colin Lloyd is an homo!
+Teef!".
+The BDO subsequently issued a statement saying: "The British Darts Organisation apologises unreservedly for the fact that racially offensive comments were made by MC Martin Fitzmaurice at the BDO British Internationals in Scotland on Sunday, April 7th and streamed over the internet.
 The BDO wishes to make it clear that it does not tolerate racism in any shape or form, and a full enquiry is already taking place into this regrettable incident."

-Under BDO rules on racism, Fitzmaurice was made fully aware of the seriousness of his actions and was required to face a disciplinary hearing in front of the BDO Board.

-On 11 April Fitzmaurice announced that he had offered his resignation which had been accepted.
-On 20 April the BDO announced Richard Ashdown as his successor.
+Prior to a disciplinary hearing, Fitzmaurice resigned and the BDO announced Richard Ashdown as his successor.